Iberis sempervirens Purity

 Purity Dwarf Candytuft

 Details6" tall x 12" wide (cutting propagated).
 'Purity' is a wonderful dwarf form of common Candytuft.
 With its handsome evergreen foliage and large white flower clusters, use it along walkways and the front edges of perennial borders.
+This evergreen groundcover is also salt tolerant.

 |Common Name||Purity Dwarf Candytuft|